Bill

 Bill Summary

-Establishing restrictions on the land application, on or after October 1, 2028, of sewage sludge total concentrations of certain regulated per- and polyfluoroalkyl substances equal to or greater than certain levels; authorizing, on or before a certain date, a person to commingle sewage sludge to reduce the total concentration of regulated PFAS in the final material to levels below 25 parts per billion, subject to certain regulations; establishing certain monitoring protocols; etc.
+Establishing restrictions on the land application, on or after October 1, 2028, of sewage sludge with total concentrations of certain regulated per- and polyfluoroalkyl substances equal to or greater than certain levels; authorizing a person to commingle sewage sludge to reduce the total concentration of regulated PFAS in the final material to levels below 25 parts per billion, subject to certain regulations; establishing certain monitoring protocols; authorizing the establishment of pretreatment standards; etc.

 AI Summary

-This bill establishes new regulations for the land application of sewage sludge, which is the solid residue removed from sewage during wastewater treatment, to limit the presence of per- and polyfluoroalkyl substances (PFAS), a group of man-made chemicals often referred to as "forever chemicals."
-Starting October 1, 2028, sewage sludge with a total concentration of regulated PFAS, specifically PFOA (perfluorooctanoic acid) and PFOS (perfluorooctane sulfonic acid), at or above 50 parts per billion (ppb) cannot be applied to agricultural or marginal land.
-If the concentration is between 25 and 50 ppb, it can only be applied under specific conditions, including a reduced application rate and increased buffer zones around water sources and properties, and requires notification to landowners and local governments.
-The bill also allows for "commingling," which means mixing treated sewage sludge with other materials to reduce PFAS concentration, for a period of up to two years if the sludge has between 25 and 50 ppb of regulated PFAS, with the goal of bringing the final product below 25 ppb, and requires ongoing monitoring.
-Furthermore, sewage sludge generators must conduct a "source tracking study" to identify the origins of PFAS in their sludge if it exceeds 25 ppb and develop a "mitigation plan" within five years to reduce these levels, which requires consultation with the Department of the Environment and may involve actions like controlling industrial discharges.
-The bill also mandates specific testing methods for PFAS and allows for the establishment of pretreatment standards for industrial users that contribute PFAS to wastewater treatment systems.
+This bill establishes new regulations for the land application of sewage sludge, which is the solid residue extracted from sewage at treatment plants, to limit the presence of certain chemicals known as per- and polyfluoroalkyl substances (PFAS).
+Specifically, starting October 1, 2028, sewage sludge with a total concentration of regulated PFAS above 50 parts per billion (ppb) will be prohibited from being applied to agricultural or marginal land.
+If the concentration is between 25 and 50 ppb, it can still be applied but with stricter limits on the amount applied per acre and increased buffer zones around water sources and properties, and the land applier must notify landowners and local governments beforehand.
+The bill also introduces the concept of "commingling," which means mixing treated sewage sludge with other materials to reduce the PFAS concentration, allowing this for up to two years if the final product is below 25 ppb, though it requires monthly monitoring.
+Furthermore, sewage sludge generators that produce sludge with PFAS levels of 25 ppb or higher must conduct a "source tracking study" to identify where these chemicals are entering their systems and develop a "mitigation plan" within five years to reduce them, which may involve establishing pretreatment standards for industrial users who discharge PFAS.
+The bill also updates how PFAS concentrations are measured, requiring the use of specific EPA methods and certified laboratories, and clarifies that local authorities can set even stricter limits than those mandated by this bill.

 Committee Categories